Difference between MBA, Masters in Fin ...

-Assume that 3-4 of the 12 questions in the Integrated Reasoning section are going to be two-part analysis questions.
+Assume that 3-4 of the 12 questions in the Integrated Reasoning section will be two-part analysis questions.

 Usually, you will have a single slide containing a quantitative or verbal scenario to evaluate.
-You will have to make two selections per slide.
-Hence the name two-part analysis.
+You will have to make two selections per slide, consequently, the two-part name analysis.
 You have to get both parts correct for credit on that slide.

-Two-part analysis questions tend to take a little bit longer on average than simpler graphic interpretation and table analysis questions.
-You will need to allocate about 3 minutes on average per two-part analysis question, but have a hard maximum of 4 minutes for any two-part analysis question slide.
+Two-part analysis questions take longer than straightforward graphic interpretation and table analysis questions.
+Averagely, you should allocate about 3 minutes per two-part analysis question.
+However, have a hard maximum of 4 minutes for any two-part analysis question slide.

-Read and identify question task(s) and subject(s) for each slide before going into the slide and figuring out what the pertinent information is.
-This is because you will need to determine the quantitative or verbal tactics applicable to the problem.
-It could be a problem-solving style quantitative scenario, or it could be a critical reasoning or reading comprehension style verbal scenario that you need to evaluate.
-So you need to be sure of what you need to do before you start working through the problem in order to maximize efficiency.
+Read and identify each slide’s question task(s) and subject(s) before entering.
+Only then should you start figuring out what the pertinent information is.
+Determining the quantitative or verbal tactics applicable to the problem would be best.
+It could be a problem-solving style quantitative scenario or a critical reasoning or reading comprehension style verbal scenario that you must evaluate.
+Therefore, you need to know what to do before working through the problem to maximize efficiency.

 This is the primary question type within the Integrated Reasoning section to guess and skip proactively if you are behind pace.
-Remember that we are supposed to spend 12-15 minutes on the first half of the section in the integrated reasoning section of the Executive Assessment, and ideally 15-18 minutes for the second harder half of this section (provided you’ve done well on the first half).
-So if you are behind pace, and if you have not already sacrificed two questions in that first half, a longer two-part analysis scenario may be an opportunity to gain back time and make sure that you are not going beyond the 15-minute limit, and you are closer to the 12-minute target for the first half.
+However, remember that we should spend 12-15 minutes on the first half of the section in the integrated reasoning section and ideally 15-18 minutes for the second, more challenging half of this section (provided you’ve done well on the first half).
+For this reason, if you are behind pace and have not already sacrificed two questions in that first half, a longer two-part analysis scenario may be an opportunity to gain back time and ensure that you are not going beyond the 15-minute limit.
+You are closer to the 12-minute target for the first half.

-If Abby cycles 500 meters in a minute, Barry cycles 800 meters in b minutes, and Abby cycles faster than Barry, if they each cycled at least 10 hours at their respective constant rates, which of the following values for a and b would result in the two friends cycling 80 kilometers total (1,000 meters=1 kilometer) in 8 hours?
+If Abby cycles 500 meters in a minute, Barry cycles 800 meters in b minutes.
+Abby cycles faster than Barry.
+For this reason, if they each cycled at least 10 hours at their respective constant rates, which of the following values for a and b would result in the two friends cycling 80 kilometers total (1,000 meters=1 kilometer) in 8 hours?

 $$\begin{array}{c|c|c}\textbf{a} &\textbf{b} & \\\hline